-When a dynamic record that has all data about the patient, which includes sickness, treatments, procedures, tests, lifestyle, can be accessed by the patient and the healthcare provider at any point of time, a holistic view is provided.
-In simple words, patient centric care can be achieved with the simple shift to Electronic Health Records.
+When a dynamic record that has all data about the patient, which includes sickness, treatments, procedures, tests, lifestyle, can be accessed by the patient and the healthcare provider at any point in time, a holistic view is provided.
+In simple words, patient-centric care can be achieved with a simple shift to Electronic Health Records.

 Coordination of care:

-Coding is tedious process, which gets catastrophic when paper records with illegible information are involved.
-EHR is a standardized document that gives clear cut picture of the medicines prescribed, procedure and tests done, and surgery performed.
-This means right codes can be assigned with ease.
+Coding is a tedious process, which gets catastrophic when paper records with illegible information are involved.
+EHR is a standardized document that gives a clear cut picture of the medicines prescribed, procedure and tests done, and surgery performed.
+This means the right codes can be assigned with ease.

-EHR is not a boon only for the hospital staff because the back breaking paper maintenance work is cut down.
+EHR is not a boon only for the hospital staff because the back-breaking paper maintenance work is cut down.
 It is an effort to ensure patient care is done seamlessly.
 EHR also ensures patients can make use of the wealth of information and access it from anywhere.
-This means it is an essential step towards patient centric healthcare system.
+This means it is an essential step towards a patient-centric healthcare system.